stashed/docs/docs/concepts/crds/snapshot.md

 - **metadata.labels**

-  A `Snapshot` object holds `Repository` name as a label in `metadata.labels` section.
-This helps a user to query the snapshots of a particular `Repository`.
+  A `Snapshot` object holds `repository` and `hostname` as a label in `metadata.labels` section.
+This helps a user to query the snapshots of a particular repository and/or a particular host.

 ### Snapshot `Status`